Developer(s) – Infogrames Studios & Sheffield House

-In terms of its control scheme, though it relies on a structure similar to how 3D platformers play out, and it inevitable came with the same issues that many other early 3D platformers on the original PlayStation came with, it isn’t anywhere near as much of a hindrance as it was in the like of Croc: Legend of the Gobbos or Bubsy 3D.
-It could be a reason why the stages are disproportionate to the character, so that less movement was required.
-In any case, it can be seen as a possible turning point for the quality of the genre on the system before the analogue stick was added to the PlayStation controller.
+In terms of its control scheme, though it relies on a structure similar to how 3D platformers play out, and it inevitably came with the same issues that many other early 3D platformers on the original PlayStation came with, it isn’t anywhere near as much of a hindrance as it was in the like of Croc: Legend of the Gobbos or Bubsy 3D.
+It could be a reason why the stages are disproportionate to the character so that less movement was required.
+In any case, it can be seen as a possible turning point for the quality of the genre on the system before the analog stick was added to the PlayStation controller.

 Lifespan – 6/10